To end the weekend, I spent the day with The Hiking Society MeetUp group walking the East West Walk in the You Yangs Regional Park.

 Most of the group arrived at around 10:15am and the car park was pretty much full, so I’d recommend getting there a little earlier than what we did.
 Particularly if you are with a group.

-The East Walk section of the trail is predominantly uphill with a short downhill section that merges onto the West Walk section.
+The East Walk section of this You Yangs hike is predominantly uphill with a short downhill section that merges onto the West Walk section.

 As mentioned before, there are plenty of spots to check out the surrounding areas and valleys, so you won’t be starved of opportunities to take a photo or 10.